Martin Sharp - The Lost Hokusai

 Kylie Kwong became friends with Martin Sharp through her restaurant Billy Kwong, then in Surry Hills, now in Potts Point.
 He loved her food; she loved his art.
 And his company.
 "Cheeky, divine, gorgeous – those blue eyes!" she says, grinning.
 The pair would host parties at his house, with Kylie on food duty, and Sharp thanking the chef with paintings – a poster for the singer Tiny Tim, a version of his bright teal-and-red Courage, My Friend and, after she'd spent some time admiring it, his Lost Hokusai, a screenprint of an original Hokusai image showing a woman diving for abalone.
 "He used to write my name the Chinese way, and he signed that painting 'Dear Ky-lee, thanks for the beautiful dishes, Ma-tin'," Kwong recalls.
 "Then he drew some glasses on her… so she looked like me."
 (Meares 2015)

-The aforementioned Facebook posting questioned the authenticity of a copy recently sold on eBay and illustrated below.
+The aforementioned Facebook posting by Tremblay during November 2024 questioned the authenticity of a copy recently sold on eBay and illustrated below.

 eBay copy, #39/80, 2 October 2024. |

-It sold on 2 October 2024 for Aus$350.
-The image presented was annotated in pencil lower left 39/80, The Lost Hokusai in lower middle and Sharp 79 lower right.
-It was listed as produced in 1982.
+This print sold on 2 October 2024 for Aus$350.
+The image presented online was annotated in pencil lower left 39/80, along with The Lost Hokusai in lower middle and Sharp 79 lower right.
+This was standard for the edition.
+It was also listed as produced in 1982, though no reference was given to the allocation of that data, as opposed to 1979.
 A visual scan of the image provided suggested that the item on offer was from the original run of 80 screenprints.
 This could be verified through a scan of the back for the printer's signature, and identification of the printer's blind stamp on the front.

 ----------------------

 It appears from the above narrative that Martin Sharp had the Hokusai which he discovered in Paris during 1974 stolen from him around 1975.
 The relationship between the framer Charles Hewitt who put a hole in the work (accidentally) and the Japanese lady from the Double Bay shop who took it to Japan for Sharp and lost it en route (accidentally) is suspicious.
+On the other hand it may have innocently been misplaced at the airport or on the plane and eventually identified for what it was by a person in Tokyo who then sold it on.
 Sharp rightly cherished the work, as obviously did others who encountered it.
-It would not surprise the present writer if the Hokusai's Ama work in the Princeton University Library collection is, in fact, Martin Sharp's lost Hokusai.
+It is the present writer's belief at this stage that the work titled Hokusai's Ama in the Princeton University Library collection is Martin Sharp's lost Hokusai.
 An interesting provenance trail.....

 ----------------------